jherby2k/AudioWorks/AudioWorks/src/AudioWorks.Commands/docs/Export-AudioCoverArt.md

 Accept wildcard characters: False
 ```

-### -Replace
+### -Force
-Indicates that existing files should be replaced.
+Indicates that existing files should be overwritten.

 ```yaml
 Type: SwitchParameter